 4, She might have some growing to do.
 And if you want to succeed, you’ll realize that people of all ages have some growing to do, including you.
 You can help her through this process by building her self-esteem and confidence.
 It’s a wonderful thing to see someone grow under your tutelage.

-You may arrive at interviews where age discrimination is blatant due to no fault of yours.
-This is the time when you are the bigger man/woman and leave with your pride intact, your head held high.
-The word humility comes to mind, as he who is humble can adapt to more demanding situations than he who is arrogant.
+You may arrive at interviews where ageism is blatant due to no fault of yours.
+This is the time when you are the bigger man and leave with your pride intact, your head held high.

 If you enjoy this post, read why younger interviewers shouldn’t discriminate against older workers.